Homeopathy

 However, once my stones got to the point at which I could actually see them without probing my tonsil, it meant that my tonsil was loaded with them.
 I now make a point of watching the size of my tonsils and I go hunting for the stones if they seem enlarged.
 I actually have to pull forward on my right tonsil quite a bit to find the stones.

-As for the "fungal sinusitis" link, I am not sure that I understand it completely.
+As for the 'fungal sinusitis' link, I am not sure that I understand it completely.
 It sounds like these fungus balls are only in the sinuses, not the tonsils.
 I have actually seen the stones come from my tonsils, so I know that mine are not from my sinus.
 Are you questioning whether yours may actually be two different stones - the whitish ones being tonsil stones and the greenish/grey ones a fungus ball that has come from your sinuses?

 Mine are pretty consistent in color.
 A yellowish/greyish.
 I believe all of mine are coming from my tonsils.